 Master’s students must do coursework and conduct research to complete the total number of credits necessary for the diploma.
 Research results are presented in the form of a thesis.

-Before beginning the master’s program, the student must choose a research supervisor (and possibly a co-supervisor), the program of study, and the university.
-The table below summarizes the choices possible among the members of Québec-Océan (associated professors can supervise a student only in co-direction with a full member of Québec-Océan).
+Before beginning the master’s program, the student must choose a research supervisor (and possibly one co-supervisor), the program of study, and the university.
+The table below summarizes the choices possible among the professors, members of Québec-Océan.
 The student must contact the potential supervisor, find out about the details of the program of study, and apply for admission to the chosen program.
-The student should also immediately inquire about any financial support that may be available, for example, scholarships from FQRNT or NSERC (competitive), institutional scholarships, support from the research supervisor or from Québec-Ocean (see the menu at left under “Financial support for students”.
+The student should also immediately inquire about any financial support that may be available, for example, scholarships from FRQNT or NSERC (competitive), institutional scholarships, support from the research supervisor, from Québec-Ocean or other ones (see the menu at left under “Financial support for students”).